yyolk/kraken/README.md

   * Added print styling.
 * v1.0 (Mary 7, 2013)
   * Initial release.

+## TODO
+* adjust gh-pages for sass version of kraken
+* convert each of the add-ons to SASS and have them in a subdir
+* create sub-trees for each add-on

 ## License
 Kraken is free to use under the [MIT License](http://gomakethings.com/mit/).